A Restricted SVD type CUR Decomposition for Matrix Triplets

-We now state a connection of the RSVD with CCA.
+We now state a connection of the RSVD with CCA, which is a motivation for our proposed decomposition.
 In \cite{de1991restricted}, De Moor and Golub show a relation of the RSVD to a generalized eigenvalue problem.
-The related generalized eigenvalue problem of the RSVD of the matrix triplet $(G^T\!B, G^T\!, B)$ with $m=d$ as shown in \cite[Sec.~2.2]{de1991restricted} is
+The related generalized eigenvalue problem of the RSVD of the matrix triplet $(B^T\!G, B^T\!, G)$ with $m=d$ as shown in \cite[Sec.~2.2]{de1991restricted} is

-It is clear that the above problem is exactly the generalized eigenvalue problem of the {\sf cca}$(B, G)$; see \eqref{eq: CCA-Eig} in \cref{sec: CCA}.
+The above problem is exactly the generalized eigenvalue problem of the {\sf cca}$(B, G)$ (see, e.g., \cite{golub1995canonical}).
 Note that matrices $B^T\!B$ and $G^T\!G$ can be interpreted as covariance matrices.
-In applications where these covariance matrices are (almost) singular, one may use the RSVD instead to find a solution without explicitly solving the generalized eigenvalue problem.
+In applications where these covariance matrices are (nearly) singular, one may use the RSVD instead to find a solution without explicitly solving the generalized eigenvalue problem.

-\section{A Restricted SVD based CUR Decomposition and its Approximation Properties}
+\section{A Restricted SVD based CUR decomposition and its approximation properties}

 In this section, we describe the proposed RSVD-CUR decomposition and provide theoretical bounds on its approximation errors.
-We denote the pseudoinverse of $C$ by $C^+$ and use MATLAB notations to index vectors and matrices, i.e., $A(:,\bp)$ denotes the $k$ columns of $A$ with corresponding indices in vector $\bp \in \N_+^k$.
+We use MATLAB type notations to index vectors and matrices, i.e., $A(:,\bp)$ denotes the $k$ columns of $A$ with corresponding indices in vector $\bp \in \N_+^k$.